CNES/WASP/README.md

 * [OTB](https://orfeo-toolbox.org) - The Orfeo toolbox

-## Copyright
+## History/Copyright

+WASP method was initially developped at CESBIO by O.Hagolle for the VENµS satellite.

-For the initial work performed within the [Sen2Agri](http://www.esa-sen2agri.org/) project :
+WASP processor comes from the initial work performed within the [Sen2Agri](http://www.esa-sen2agri.org/) project, by the following consortium :

+* **Université Catholique de Louvain (UCL)**
 * **CS Romania**
-* **Catholic University of Leuven (UCL)**
+* **CS France**
+* **Centre d'Etudes Spatiales de la Biosphère (CESBIO)**

+Within Sen2Agri, WASP processor was mainly developped at CS-Romania by :
+Cosmin Udroiu, Alex Grosu, Laurentiu Nicola, Lucian Barbulescu and Anca Trasca

+WASP was then adapted to CNES context by Peter Kettig from
 * **Centre National d'Etudes Spatiales (CNES)**

-Special thanks to the developers of Sen2Agri:
-Cosmin Udroiu, Laurentiu Nicola, Alex Grosu, Lucian Barbulescu and Anca Trasca

-For the development of WASP :
-* **Centre National d'Etudes Spatiales (CNES)**

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPLv3+ License - see the [LICENSE.md](LICENSE.md) file for details